Haplogroup J-M267: North Africa and Horn of Africa

-North Africa received Semitic migrations, according to some studies it may have been diffused in recent time by Arabs who, mainly from the 7th century A.D., expanded to northern Africa (Arredi 2004 and Semino 2004).
+North Africa received Semitic-language speaking migrations, according to some studies it may have been diffused in recent time by Arabs who, mainly from the 7th century A.D., expanded to northern Africa (Arredi 2004 and Semino 2004).
 However the Canary Islands is not known to have had any Semitic language.
 In North Africa J-M267 is dominated by J-P58, and dispersed in a very uneven manner according to studies so far, often but not always being lower among Berber and/or non-urban populations.
 In Ethiopia there are signs of older movements of J-M267 into Africa across the Red Sea, not only in the J-P58 form.
 This also appears to be associated with Semitic languages.
 According to a study in 2011, in Tunisia, J-M267 is significantly more abundant in the urban (31.3%) than in the rural total population (2.5%) (Ennafaa 2011).